|Back To News Home

 D plan no longer qualifies for the $0 premium in 2017.
 Rather, the monthly premium for people with a 100% LIS benefit is $3.80.

-Please read more about how to see full or partial LIS premiums for any plan.
+And for more details: You can click here to read more about how to view the full (100% LIS) or partial LIS premiums for any Medicare Part D plan.

 See the chart below